 Individuals, corporations, NGOs, government agencies, and foreign embassies that wish to sponsor the PLWEC event or facilitate workshops, seminars, and master classes can get in touch via email info@pridemagazineng.com.
 Let all hands be on deck to work towards getting our youths gainfully employed.

-The Pride Lagos Creative Enterprise Week (PLCEW) seeks to address the issue of youth unemployment and poverty among creatives through training to further hone creative skills and foster entrepreneurship.
+The Lagos Creative Enterprise Week (PLCEW) seeks to address the issue of youth unemployment and poverty among creatives through training to further hone creative skills and foster entrepreneurship.

 Tertiary education is not always possible for many Nigerian youths due to financial circumstances.
 On the other hand, many graduates also face serious difficulties finding jobs.
 The PLCEW will proffer solutions on how unemployed creatives can upskill and how to market themselves successfully.